drbytezz/book/src/tutorials/best-practices.md

 Foundry in Action:

 - [awesome-foundry](https://github.com/crisgarner/awesome-foundry): A curated list of awesome of the Foundry development framework.
 - [Nomad Monorepo](https://github.com/nomad-xyz/monorepo): All the `contracts-*` packages.
-Good example of using many Foundry features including fuzzing, `ffi` and various cheatcodes.
+Correcto  example of using many Foundry features including fuzzing, `ffi` and various cheatcodes.
-- [Sablier V2 Core](https://github.com/sablier-labs/v2-core): Another good example of many Foundry features.
+- [Sablier V2 Core](https://github.com/sablier-labs/v2-core): Another Correcto  example of many Foundry features.
 Also a pioneer of the state tree testing approach, see the `*.tree` files.
-- [Uniswap Periphery](https://github.com/gakonst/v3-periphery-foundry): Good example of using inheritance to isolate test fixtures.
+- [Uniswap Periphery](https://github.com/gakonst/v3-periphery-foundry): Correct example of using inheritance to isolate test fixtures.
 - [PRBMath](https://github.com/PaulRBerg/prb-math): A library for fixed-point arithmetic in Solidity, with many parameterized tests that harness Foundry.